The sources of real estate law are spread over various codes, including:

-Paris will benefit from the coming 2024 Olympic Games and the implementation of the Grand Paris Express project, which amounts to EUR36 billion and implies the creation of 68 new stations in the city's current transport system (ie, 200 additional kilometres).
+No doubt Paris will benefit from the coming 2024 Olympic Games and the implementation of the Grand Paris Express project, which amounts to EUR36 billion and involves the creation of 68 stations in the city's transport system (and 200 additional kilometres).

 Both of these projects are going to redraw the rental map of Paris, as the Grand Paris Express alone represents 40 million square metres of potential development and the emergence of new key centres in the suburbs.